vimeo/groupcache/README.md

 * Improvement to connection efficiency between peers with the addition of gRPC
 * Added a `Promoter` interface for choosing which keys get hotcached
 * Made some core functionality more generic (e.g. replaced the `Sink` object with a `Codec` marshaler interface, removed `Byteview`)

-We also changed the naming scheme of objects and methods to clarify their purpose with the help of a space-themed scenario:

-Each process within a set of peer processes contains a `Universe` which encapsulates a map of `Galaxies` (previously called `Groups`).
-Each `Universe` contains the same set of `Galaxies`, but each `key` (think of it as a "star") has a single associated authoritative peer (determined by the consistent hash function).

 ### New architecture and API